jimbobding/Cocktail-buddy-jim/README.md

 <img src="https://ibb.co/CK917PF"  alt="ALogin screen on mac" target="_blank" rel="noopener">

- - I used a red colour with a hsla to give it an opaque colour and a forest green colour to give the app some colour, aswell as on alot of the buttons
+ - I used a red colour with a hsla to give it an opaque colour and a forest green colour to give the app some colour, as well as on a lot of the buttons

 <img width="200px" height="100%px" src="https://github.com/jimbobding/Cocktail-buddy-jim/blob/master/static/images/Screenshot 2020-09-11 at 11.43.17.png">
 <img width="200px" height="100px" src="https://github.com/jimbobding/Cocktail-buddy-jim/blob/master/static/images/Screenshot 2020-09-13 at 19.52.37.png">